edsu/diss/parts/11-conclusion.md

 that appraisal value is inherently tied to *practice* to avoid the utilitarian interpretation of the word "use".

+The consideration of the use of records has generally been the third rail of appraisal theory.
+For example in his 12 Principles of Appraisal, Richard Cox
+highlighted:

+> The archival appraisal selection criteria should rest not on unpredictable future research practices and trends but upon the more predictable sense of determining what are the salient and important features of contemporary institutions and society. [@Cox:1994, p.
+24]

-In principle this *use of use* and its application to archival appraisal is not unlike the concept of functional analysis, which is at the core of appraisal theories like macro-appraisal [@Cook:2004a] and documentation strategies [@Samuels:1991].
+Here the archivist is forbidden to think about the use of records, because it is difficult to predict the future.
+Instead the archivist is asked to document society, as if this is somehow easier.
+But the archivist does have access to the past, and the present--and does have some ideas about how records have been used, and can be used in the present.
+In principle the *use of use* and its application to archival appraisal is not unlike the concept of functional analysis, which is at the core of appraisal theories like macro-appraisal [@Cook:2004a] and documentation strategies [@Samuels:1991].
 Here is how Cook describes this shift from the record to *function*:

 > ... macro-appraisal shifts the initial and major focus of appraisal from the
 > record--and any research characteristics or research values it may contain--to